 1275 S. State StreetDover, Delaware 19901

 Chorioamnionitis is most often caused by bacteria commonly found in the vagina.
-This includes Escherichia coli (E. coli) and Group B streptococcus.
-Chorioamnionitis happens when the amniotic sac, or membrane is broken for a long time.
-This allows bacteria in the vagina to move up into the uterus.
+It happens more often when the amniotic sac is broken for a long time before birth.
+This lets bacteria in the vagina move up into the uterus.

-The symptoms of chorioamnionitis may be different for each person.
-Some symptoms are:
+The symptoms of may be slightly different for each person.
+They may include:

-The symptoms of chorioamnionitis sometimes look like other conditions or medical problems.
-Always see your health care provider for a diagnosis.
+The symptoms of sometimes can look like other health problems.
+Always see your healthcare provider for a diagnosis.

-Your provider will ask about your medical history and give you a physical examination.
+Your provider will ask about your past health.
+He or she will give you a physical exam.
 He or she may be able to diagnose chorioamnionitis just by your symptoms.
-You may also need a laboratory test to check for infection.
+You may also need a lab test to check for infection.

-Your health care provider may suggest a test called an amniocentesis.
-During this test, your health care provider uses a needle to take a small amount of amniotic fluid for testing.
+Your healthcare provider may suggest a test called amniocentesis, although this test is not routinely done for chorioamnionitis.
+During this test, your healthcare provider uses a needle to take a small amount of amniotic fluid for testing.

 Antibiotics are used to treat chorioamnionitis as soon as the infection is found.
-Your health care provider may encourage you to deliver your baby early to prevent complications for you and your baby.
+Your healthcare provider may encourage you to deliver your baby early.
+This can prevent complications for you and your baby.
 You may need to keep taking antibiotics after your baby is born.